 U.S., Venezuela swap prisoners: Maduro ally for 10 Americans, plus fugitive contractor 'Fat Leonard'

-The United States freed a close ally of Venezuelan President Nicolas Maduro in exchange for the release of 10 Americans imprisoned in the South American country and the extradition of a fugitive defense contractor known as "Fat Leonard" who is at the center of a massive Pentagon bribery scandal, the Biden administration announced Wednesday.
+The United States freed a close ally of Venezuelan President Nicolas Maduro in exchange for the release of 10 Americans imprisoned in the South American country and the return of a fugitive defence contractor known as "Fat Leonard" who is at the center of a massive Pentagon bribery scandal, the Biden administration announced Wednesday.

-The deal represents the U.S. government's boldest bid to improve relations with the major oil-producing nation and extract concessions from the self-proclaimed socialist leader.
-The largest release of American prisoners in Venezuela's history comes weeks after the Biden administration agreed to suspend some sanctions, following a commitment by Maduro and an opposition faction to work toward free and fair conditions for the 2024 presidential election.
+The deal represents the Biden administration's boldest move yet to improve relations with the major oil-producing nation and extract concessions from the self-proclaimed socialist leader.
+The largest release of American prisoners in Venezuela's history comes weeks after the White House agreed to suspend some sanctions, following a commitment by Maduro to work toward free and fair conditions for the 2024 presidential election.

-The release of Alex Saab, a Maduro associate who was arrested on a U.S. warrant for money laundering in 2020 and long was regarded as a criminal trophy by Washington, is a significant concession to the Venezuelan leader.
+The release of Alex Saab, a Maduro associate long regarded as a criminal trophy by Washington, is a significant concession to the Venezuelan leader.
 U.S. officials said the decision to grant him clemency was difficult but essential in order to bring home jailed Americans, a core administrative objective that in recent years has resulted in the release of criminals who once once been seen as untradeable.

-The deal also guarantees the release of 10 Americans who had been held in Venezuela, including six who have been designated by the U.S. government as wrongfully detained.
+The 10 Americans released include six who have been designated by the U.S. government as wrongfully detained.

 "These individuals have lost far too much precious time with their loved ones, and their families have suffered every day in their absence.
-I am grateful that their ordeal is finally over, and that these families are being made whole once more," President Joe Biden said in a statement.
+I am grateful that their ordeal is finally over," President Joe Biden said in a statement.

-Venezuela's government described Saab as "a victim" of "illegal detention" and characterized his release as a "symbol of victory" achieved through the country's "peaceful diplomacy."
-The government, in a statement, urged the U.S. to remove all sanctions against Venezuela.

-The agreement also will result in the extradition of Leonard Glenn Francis, the Malaysian owner of a ship-servicing company in Southeast Asia who is the central character in one of the largest bribery scandals in Pentagon history.
+The agreement also resulted in the return to U.S. custody of Leonard Glenn Francis, the Malaysian owner of a ship-servicing company who is the central character in one of the largest bribery scandals in Pentagon history.

-The 6-foot-3 Francis, who at one time weighed 350 pounds and was nicknamed "Fat Leonard," was arrested in a San Diego hotel nearly a decade ago as part of a federal sting operation.
-Investigators say he and his company, Glenn Defense Marine Asia, bilked the Navy out of more than $35 million by buying off dozens of top-ranking Navy officers with booze, sex, lavish parties and other gifts.

-The case, which delved into salacious details about service members cheating on their wives and seeking out prostitutes, was an embarrassment to the Pentagon.

-Three weeks before he faced sentencing in September 2022, Francis made an escape as stunning and brazen as the case itself as he snipped off his ankle monitor and disappeared.
-He was arrested by Venezuelan police attempting to board a flight at an airport outside Caracas, and has been in custody since.

-The exchange would also be seen as a major U.S. concession to Maduro, likely angering hard-liners in the Venezuelan opposition who have criticized the White House for standing by as the leader of the OPEC nation has repeatedly outmaneuvered Washington after the Trump administration's campaign to topple him failed.
+But the exchange, a major U.S. concession, angered many hard-liners in the Venezuelan opposition who have criticized the White House for standing by as Maduro has repeatedly outmanoeuvred Washington after the Trump administration's campaign to topple him failed.

-In October, the White House eased sanctions on Venezuela's oil, gas and mining industries but threatened to reimpose the restrictions if Maduro, by Nov.
-30, did not live up to his promise to pave the way for free and fair elections next year.
-He is seeking in 2024 to add six years to his decade-long, crisis-ridden presidency.
-That deadline has passed and so far Maduro has failed to reverse a ban blocking his chief opponent, Maria Corina Machado, from running for office.
+In October, the White House eased sanctions on Venezuela's oil industry following promises by Maduro that he would level the playing field for the2024 election, when he's looking to add six years to his decade-long, crisis-ridden rule.
+A Nov.
+30 deadline has passed and so far Maduro has failed to reverse a ban blocking his chief opponent, Maria Corina Machado, from running for office.

 Among the Americans behind bars in Venezuela are two former Green Berets, Luke Denman and Airan Berry, who were involved in an attempt to oust Maduro in 2019.
 Also detained are Eyvin Hernandez, Jerrel Kenemore and Joseph Cristella, who were accused of entering Venezuela illegally from Colombia.
 More recently, Venezuela arrested Savoi Wright, a 38-year-old California businessman.

-The U.S. has conducted several swaps with Venezuela over the past few years.
-The most notable was a deal in October 2022 for seven Americans, including five oil executives at Houston-based Citgo, in exchange for the release of two nephews of Maduro's wife jailed in the U.S. on narcotics charges.
+The U.S. has conducted several swaps with Venezuela over the past few years, including one in October 2022 for seven Americans, including five oil executives at Houston-based Citgo, in exchange for the release of two nephews of Maduro's wife jailed in the U.S. on narcotics charges.
+Like that earlier exchange, Wednesday's swap took place on a tarmac in the Caribbean island nation of St. Vincent and the Grenadines.

-Saab was previously sanctioned by the U.S. Treasury Department for allegedly running a scheme that included Maduro's inner circle and stole hundreds of millions in dollars from food-import contracts at a time of widespread hunger mainly due to shortages in the South American country.
+Saab, who turns 52 on Thursday, hugged his wife and two young children as he descended the staircase of a private jet at the Simon Bolivar International Airport.
+Also present to welcome him was Venezuela's first lady, Cilia Flores.

+"Alex Saab is a victim of the U.S. government's retaliation for his extraordinary efforts to protect the social rights of all Venezuelans in the face of unilateral coercive measures," the government said in a statement.

+Joseph Schuster,, a lawyer for Saab, welcomed his client's reunion with his family.
+"We are also very happy for the American citizens who will be able to rejoin their families for Christmas," he said.

-Maduro's government has argued that Saab is a Venezuelan diplomat who is entitled to immunity from criminal prosecution under international law.
-But his defense attorneys said last year in a closed-door hearing before his arrest that Saab had been secretly cooperating with the U.S. Drug Enforcement Administration.
-They said he was helping the DEA untangle corruption in Maduro's inner circle and agreed to forfeit millions of dollars in illegal proceeds from corrupt state contracts.
+There was no mention of Saab's past secret meetings with the U.S. Drug Enforcement Administration.
+In a closed-door court hearing last year, Saab's lawyers said that he was for years helping that agency untangle corruption in Maduro's inner circle and had agreed to forfeit millions of dollars in illegal proceeds from corrupt state contracts.

 The deal is the latest concession by the Biden administration in the name of bringing home Americans jailed overseas, including a -high-profile prisoner exchange last December when the U.S. government -- over the objections of some Republicans in Congress and criticism from some law enforcement officials -- traded Russian arms dealer Viktor Bout for WNBA star Brittney Griner.